patt-liu/patt-liu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I’m Patty, a final year Engineering Science student at the University of Toronto.
-I am interested in trustworthy machine learning and machine learning applications in healthcare.
+I’m Patty, a second year PhD student in Computer Science at Princeton University the Center for Information Technology Policy (CITP) advised by Prof. [Peter Henderson](https://www.peterhenderson.co).
+I am interested in the ethics of algorithmic systems in assisting decisionmaking, both in understanding the impacts of these systems on society and in building systems that align with specific groups' needs.

+Before Princeton, I graduated with a BASc in Engineering Science Machine Intelligence from the University of Toronto in 2024.
+I interned at the Vector Institute advised by Prof. [Nicolas Papernot](https://www.papernot.fr) and Prof. [Rahul G. Krishnan](https://www.cs.toronto.edu/~rahulgk/).
+I worked on topics related to fairness and privacy in Machine Learning, as well as Machine Learning applications in healthcare.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.